Setting Up Pricing & Discounts

 Free Products

-You can set a product's price to $0 (or the equivalent in any currency) to offer it completely free.
-Free products are a powerful tool for several use cases:
+Set a product's price to $0 (or equivalent in any currency) to offer it free.
+Free products work well for several use cases:

 Lead Magnets

 Offer a free eBook, checklist, template, or guide as a lead magnet.
-When a visitor "purchases" a free product, they go through a streamlined checkout that collects their name and email address.
-This lets you build your contact list while providing genuine value upfront.
+When someone "purchases" a free product, they go through a streamlined checkout that collects their name and email -- building your contact list while providing genuine value.

 Freebies and Samples

-Give away a sample of your paid content to demonstrate quality and build trust.
-For example, offer one chapter of an eBook for free while selling the full version as a separate paid product.
+Give away a sample of your paid content to build trust.
+For example, offer one chapter of an eBook for free while selling the full version separately.

 Freebie Deliverables for Contact Forms

-Free products can also be used as automatic deliverables attached to your contact form.
-When someone submits your contact form, they can automatically receive a free product as a thank-you.
-This turns a simple contact form into a value exchange -- the visitor gets something useful, and you get their contact information.
+Free products can also serve as automatic deliverables for your contact form.
+When someone submits the form, they automatically receive a free product as a thank-you -- turning a simple form into a value exchange.

 How Free Products Work

-Free products follow the same checkout flow as paid products, but without the payment step.
-The buyer enters their details, confirms the "purchase," and immediately receives the product through the same delivery mechanism (file download or external link for Digital Goods, or form submission for Digital Services).
-No Stripe payment is processed for $0 orders.
+Free products follow the same checkout flow as paid products, minus the payment step.
+The buyer enters their details, confirms the "purchase," and immediately receives the product through the same delivery mechanism.
+No payment is processed for $0 orders.

 A free product card showing $0 pricing and the checkout flow without payment